Tag: software

 What is SaaS Software?

 A SaaS, “Software as a Service,” application is a type of cloud computing application that is hosted by a third-party provider and is made available to customers over the internet.
 SaaS software and apps typically provide customers with business applications which are delivered on a subscription basis.
 Customers then pay a set fee on a regular basis, usually monthly or yearly, to access the application.
 Many SaaS apps offer free versions of the software that can be upgraded for more functionality.
-Many also offer a free or inexpensive trial of the software so users can determine if the app suits their needs prior to committing to a paid plan.
+Many also offer a free or inexpensive trials of the software so users can determine if the app suits their needs prior to committing to a paid plan.

 Questions answered in this article include the following: